JetBrains/amper/docs/Documentation.md

 > Gradle 8.6 is recommended.
 Gradle 8.7+ is supported, but customizing the Compose version is not possible in that case.

-In a Gradle-based project, instead of a `project.yaml` file you need a `settings.gradle.kts` file and a `gradle/wrapper/` folder in the project root:
+In a Gradle-based project, instead of a `project.yaml` file, you need a `settings.gradle.kts` file and a `gradle/wrapper/` folder in the project root:
 ```
 |-gradle/...